ssb22/adjuster/README.md

  : Cancels any earlier `--python` option in Makefile variables etc

 `--golang=GOLANG`
- : Package name for a Go library to generate instead of C code.
-See comments in the generated file for how to run this on AppEngine.
+ : [**Deprecated**] Package name for a Go library to generate instead of C code.
+See comments in the generated file for how to run this on old versions of AppEngine.
+Deprecated because new AppEngine works differently (and can run C code); this option will probably be removed when they shut down the old one.

 `--reannotator=REANNOTATOR
 `